Floydlang/floyd/docs/floyd_speak.md

 - There is no way to have several different constructors, instead create explicit functions like make_square().
 - If you want a default constructor, implement one yourself: ```rect make_zero_rect(){ return rect(0, 0) }```.
 - There is no aliasing of structs -- changing a struct is always invisible to all other code that has copies of that struct.
+- Unlink struct in the C language, Floyd's struct has an undefined layout so you cannot use them to do byte-level mapping like you often do in C. Floyd is free to store members in any way it wants too - pack or reorder in any way.

 Example: